ccarabine/Churchbarn-holiday-let/README.md

 * The navbar section is fully responsive.
 It includes links to home page, the barn, the area, and contact page and is identical on each page to allow for easy navigation.
 * All elements and interactive features are consistent, both in colouring and theming.
 * Navbar text reduce on mobile devices to ensure it fits on the screen.
-* Feedback – when the cursor hovers over a link, the link will highlight show a border-top line in an color-line (var).
+* Feedback – when the cursor hovers over a link, the link will highlight show a border-top line in an color-background-secondary.
 * Visited and unvisited links will be the same text colour (var) to ensure consistency throughout.
-* Clickable links will highlight in the color-background-primary
+* Clickable links will highlight in the color-background-secondary
 * Active page, the link colour will be in bold.

 * Value: The navbar will allow user to easily navigate from page to page, across all devices, eliminating need to use a ‘back button’.